 Harding Academy does not maintain a clinic.
-A student who is injured or who is too ill to attend class will be able to wait in the Upper School Office until a parent arrives to pick up the student.
+A student who is injured or who is too ill to attend class will be able to wait in the nurse's office until a parent arrives to pick up the student.

-Students who are ill or who need medication must check in with their teachers before going to the Upper School Office.
+Students who are ill or who need medication must check in with their teachers before going to the nurse's office.
 Students may not call their parents directly to pick them up.
-Students must go to the Upper School Office when they are ill.
+Students must go to the nurse's office when they are ill.